sjdcsrezvani/Hotel_Listing_System_django/README.md

 * can book rooms
 * can see the bookings of all the users
 * can add new hotels, rooms, room_type
+* can see html report of all bookings

 ### database diagram